What is the MTIOPC?

 The Westminster Standards (2 credits)

 The purpose of this course is to enable the student to get a clear understanding of the rich heritage of the Reformation faith.
 The course offers a detailed analysis of the contents of the Westminster Confession of Faith (WCF).
 The relationship between the WCF and the Larger and Shorter Catechisms is discussed.
 The goal is for the student to know the system of doctrine formulated in the WCF and the two catechisms, and to be able to subscribe to these standards with integrity.
 The method used includes reading of assigned materials, review of specific commentaries on these standards, and study of a detailed syllabus that reduces the doctrines of the Confession to a series of clear propositions.
 Special attention will be given to the OPC's form of subscription to the Westminster standards.

-With the approval of the professor and the director, a student may receive an incomplete for a course.
-Items required for course completion must be filed with the director prior to the authorizing of an incomplete grade.
+The Standard of completion is the fulfillment of all syllabus requirements and attendance at the Intensive Training sessions.
 The student has until the end of the next semester to complete this course.
 A student with an incomplete grade will not have his $50 or $100 application fee returned until he has completed the course.

 A student wanting to withdraw from a course must do so before the end of the second month of the semester.
 A withdrawal will not be accepted after that date.
 To withdraw, a student must complete a withdrawal form and submit the form to the Administrator.
 The form is available from Pat Clawson at CCEsec@opc.org.
 A withdrawal carries with it the forfeit of the $50 or $100 application fee, whichever applies to the student.